ashrafiyabegam/OIBSIP-Data-Science/README.md

 ---

-## Task 5: Sales Prediction using Machine Learning
+## Task 5: Sales Prediction using Python

 This project predicts product sales based on **advertising budgets across different platforms such as TV, Radio, and Newspaper**.